9 Best Places To Stay In Lofoten Islands From A Native (2026)

 How Many Days Do You Need In Lofoten?

 Well, you can drive the whole peninsula in three hours (more in the winter), but I do not recommend it.
-There are so many beaches, villages, mountain tops, places to kayak, climb, scuba dive, fish, hike, and so much more in Lofoten.
+There are so many beaches, villages, mountaintops, places to kayak, climb, scuba dive, fish, hike, and so much more in Lofoten.

 If I were you, I would make sure I did not rush through this stunning area of Norway.
 So I am going to say you should at least have 4-5 days to really feel the ambiance and experience the magic.